-TIPS to Keeping your Eyes Healthy The Eye Doctors of Ireland are encouraging people to take positive steps to protect their sight, an action aimed at ultimately improving the nation's eye health and contributing towards a reduction in avoidable sight loss.
-Proactive lifestyle steps to take better care of your eyes Diet - eat the right foods Studies show that what we eat can affect our vision.
+TIPS to Keeping your Eyes Healthy

+The Eye Doctors of Ireland are encouraging people to take positive steps to protect their sight, an action aimed at ultimately improving the nation's eye health and contributing towards a reduction in avoidable sight loss.

+Proactive lifestyle steps to take better care of your eyes

+Diet - eat the right foods

+Studies show that what we eat can affect our vision.
 Foods that are particularly high in antioxidants can help to prevent retinal damage and certain eye conditions like cataract and age-related Macular Degeneration (AMD).
 An antioxidant that may be beneficial is lutein, found in many fruits and vegetables.

 Foods recommended for eye health include:

-- Broad leafy greens such as kale and spinach - Brightly coloured fruit and veg such as corn, carrots, orange sweet peppers and oranges - Omega-3 fatty acids found in oily fish like salmon, tuna and mackerel - Broccoli - Eggs - Nuts habits:
+- Broad leafy greens such as kale and spinach - Brightly coloured fruit and veg such as corn, carrots, orange sweet peppers and oranges - Omega-3 fatty acids found in oily fish like salmon, tuna and mackerel - Broccoli - Eggs - Nuts

+Look at your lifestyle habits:

-Exercise Lack of exercise contributes significantly to several eve conditions. particularly amongst people aged 60 and over.
+Exercise Lack of exercise contributes significantly to several eye conditions, particularly amongst people aged 60 and over.
 Exercise may reduce the risk of sight loss from narrowing or hardening of the arteries, high blood pressure and diabetes.

-Alcohol Excessive alcohol consumption can lead to serious health conditions. which can have a detrimental effect on your eye health.
-Tips to Keeping your Eyes Healthy Smoking After ageing, smoking is the biggest risk factor for developing Age-Related Macular Degeneration (AMD).
+Alcohol Excessive alcohol consumption can lead to serious health conditions which can have a detrimental effect on your eye health.

+Tips to Keeping your Eyes Healthy

+Smoking Cessation

+After ageing, smoking is the biggest risk factor for developing Age-Related Macular Degeneration (AMD).
 Smoking also increases your risk of developing cataracts.

-Know your family eye health history Certain eye conditions can be hereditary, such as glaucoma.
+Know your family eye health history

+Certain eye conditions can be hereditary, such as glaucoma.
 When detected early, it can be treated and controlled and therefore it would be very beneficial to know if this condition has been in your family history so you can be tested.

 Take care in the sun:

 Wearing sunglasses reduces the risks of damaging your eyes as a result of the strong ultra violet light from the sun's rays.
 Spending time in the sun without proper sunglasses can raise the risk that you will develop cataracts in later life.
 Check your glasses have a UV factor and carry the CE mark which indicates they meet the European safety standards.
-Once you have the right sunglasses, make sure you wear them, especially in the summer when UV levels are at least three times higher than in the winter.
-Also be sure to wear them when participating in winter sports such as skiing, particularly at high elevations.
+Once you have the right sunglasses, make

 Computer screen breaks:

 It is very important to take frequent breaks from your computer screen, at least once an hour to allow your eyes to rest.
 This will help to avoid problems such as eye strain, lack of focus, and headaches.
 If you have long documents to read, print them off and use to work alongside your computer.

 Diabetics: